dannysarco/code-editor/README.md

-# Getting Started with Code Editor is a dynamic coding environment.
+# Getting Started with Code Editor - a dynamic coding environment.

-# This process will change once I'm down to implement this in a CLI.
+## This process will change once I'm down to implement this in a CLI.

 - Clone the project to your local hard drive.
 - Navigate to Node.js to download and install Node if you don't have it installed.